|AT A GLANCE||PRICING||HEADLINE|

 In terms of firmness, we think the Casper mattress comes in right around a medium on the firmness scale.
 It’s very accommodating and we think all types of sleepers (back, side, and stomach) will find the mattress provides a good blend of support and comfort.

-However, it is a 10″ all-foam mattress, so we wouldn’t say this is the best bed for heavy individuals.
-These types of sleepers will most likely want to go with a bed that contains coils (like the new Purple models), which will provide more bi-directional support, some bounce, and just overall durability.
+However, it is a 12″ all-foam mattress, so we wouldn’t say this is the best bed for heavy individuals.
+These types of sleepers will most likely want to go with a bed that contains coils (like the new Purple models or Casper Hybrid), which will provide more bi-directional support, some bounce, and just overall durability.

 Now, as far temperature regulation, like a lot of all-foam beds without any special cooling materials, we think the Casper mattress sleeps at a neutral temperature.
 You won’t wake up sweating, nor will it actively cool you down.
 If you’re a super warm sleeper, you might want to go with one of the Purple beds, which provide great airflow.